puuro/osm-tiles-easy/README.md

 # osm-tiles-easy
+I once wanted to generate OSM tiles.
+It took some time to get it working.
+There are some tutorials in the interwebs but many of them are years old.
+In case someone is struggling with it, here is a working tutorial to get generating tiles in 2016.
 With these scripts you can start generating your own Openstreetmaps tiles on your virtual private server.
-This was tested on AWS with Ubuntu Server 14.04 in August 2016.
+This was tested on an empty Ubuntu Server 14.04 in AWS in August 2016.

 Step 0.
 This is not probably needed but it removes a warning about locales.